Mathorga/behema/README.md

 c2d_set_max_touch(&even_cortex, 0.2F);
 c2d_set_sample_window(&even_cortex, sampleWindow);
 ```
-The two cortexs will be updated alternatively at each iteration step.
+The two cortexes will be updated alternatively at each iteration step.

 Now the cortex can already be deployed, but it's often useful to setup its inputs and outputs:
 ```